About Regional Day School

 Students may be referred for admission by submitting copies of current classification, diagnostic reports, and the I.E.P. to the school.

 The Regional Day School is a 10-month day program supported through tuition payments from local districts.
-An extended school year program is offered during the month of July.
+An extended school year program is offered during the months of July and August.

 Individualized education programs are implemented and within this context each pupil's performance is commensurate with his/her social, intellectual and physical abilities.
 Each student receives instruction and ancillary services aimed at alleviating or ameliorating the pupil's handicap.